 - Seasonal closures may be in effect for some lakes to allow fish populations to recover from over-fishing and these are generally not posted at the lake, so you must be familiar with the regulations.

 - Always dispose of fish offal in fast moving streams or the deep part of a lake from which the fish was caught.
 Never dispose of fish along stream sides, lake shores or move fish or fish parts between water bodies.

-For regulations view our digital brochure or pick up a copy of the Fishing Regulations Summary brochure from any Parks Canada Visitor Centre.
+- For regulations, view our digital brochure or pick up a copy of the Fishing Regulations Summary brochure from any Parks Canada visitor centres.

 Camp in designated campgrounds as indicated on your Backcountry Permit and use the tent pads provided to minimize impact on vegetation.
 The maximum length of stay for any one campground is three consecutive nights.